 The total length of the Mediterranean corridor (MED) is 11 410 Km long, including the Connecting Europe Facility 2 (CEF 2) extension.
 It crosses 6 countries: Spain, France, Italy, Slovenia, Croatia, and Hungary.

 The MED CNC links the Iberian Peninsula with the Hungarian-Ukrainian border.
-It follows the Mediterranean coastlines of Spain and France, crosses the Alps towards the east through northern Italy, leaving the Adriatic coast in Slovenia and Croatia heading towards Hungary.
+It follows the Mediterranean coastlines of Spain and France and crosses the Alps towards the east through northern Italy, leaves the Adriatic coast in Slovenia and Croatia heading towards Hungary.

 ERTMS deployment on the corridor